Pitts Special 70 Years and Counting

 S-1S

-Aerotek-built certified S-1C for competition aerobatics, round airfoil section, four ailerons, and powered by a 180 hp Lycoming AEIO-360-B4A; 61 built.
-This model is also available from Aviat Aircraft as a plans-built aircraft.
+The Aerotek-built certified S-1C is designed for competition aerobatics, featuring a round airfoil section and four ailerons, powered by a 180 hp Lycoming AEIO-360-B4A engine; 61 units were produced.
+This model is also offered by Aviat Aircraft as a plans-built aircraft.

 S1-SS